"Midwestern Interactive took the ideas in my head and made them come to life in a way I couldn't dream was possible."

-Chad's system had been utilized for a year without need for modifications, so we began with a solid grounding.
-One of the weaknesses of Chad's system was the limitation to texting or email.
+Chad's system had been utilized for a year without the need for modifications, so we began with a solid grounding.
+One of the weaknesses of Chad's system was the limitation of texting or email.
 We adapted our software so it could be accessed through an app on school iPads and personal mobile phones.

 In May 2014 we tested the system with Webb City schools.
 And it worked.
 Within a year we had implemented the system in five school districts and private schools, launched a pilot at on a college campus, and solidified an agreement with an entire state's education system.

 Midwestern Interactive loves developing branding, using our expertise in design and communication to condense the qualities of a company or product into a concise message.
 Developing logos is fun, but the excitement lies in coordinating the name, logo, web design and experience.
 It's the difference between developing a car people need, and designing a car people want.

 We first considered the realities of lockdown procedures as well as the perception of school staff, students, their families, and the public.
 We developed branding that would immediately indicate the product's purpose, but also reflect the pillars of the product: protection, communication, and speed.

 In essence, the name of our product is a homophone of its purpose.
 Because people have negative experiences--terrifying news stories, complicated drills or jarring depictions on screen--the term lockdown incites fear and vulnerability.
 We want to transform the situation as well as the perception that lockdown procedures are uncertain.
 The moment someone interacts with the Lokdown brand, we want to instill confidence both with our product and with its branding, the.